Tordx/traffic-violation-management-app/README.md

 $ set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```

+if issue persist, check related issues at stackoverflow or github community forum.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first